Home | Instructor-led Training | Self-Paced Learning | Online Training Email Us Phone :

 This course will teach the commands and methods needed to setup and manage advanced networking, security, and performance management on a RHEL 6 system.
 The course will also use a problem solving approach in the lab exercises to teach system administrators advanced topics, for long-term mangement of the system.

-This course is the equivalent to Red Hat course 254, is used for preparation for the RHCE certification examination.
+This course is used for preparation for the RHCE certification examination.

 Systems: Red Hat Enterprise Linux Version 6 (all update levels).